-- Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Cantinum and Smoothwall and our IT service staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils/students or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o turn off monitor/screen, report the concern immediately to a member of staff and report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Filtering of all school devices and personal devices using our wifi using Smoothwall.
+Our filtering systems allow the school IT staff to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked.
+This is all recorded. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Cantium to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - turn off monitor/screen, report the concern immediately to a DSL or the school's IT Technician who will then report the URL of the site to Cantium's technical services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our safeguarding, acceptable use and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.